kumuluz/kumuluzee-samples/kumuluzee-discovery-etcd/discovery-etcd-register/README.md

     ping-interval: 15
 ```

-Port 8081 is used because we want to run another microservice, which discovers this service on port 8080.
+Port 8081 is used because we want to run another microservice on default port, which discovers this service on port 8080.

 ### Build the microservice and run it